 “Now write the word in a red marker on the whiteboard saying the letters aloud as you write and underline the word as you read it.”
 Have the student write, read and underline 3 times.

 “Can you give me the word in a sentence?”

-Open up the Student’s Workbook to Word List: Short e
+Student Workbook Page 32 – Word List: Short e

 “Put your finger under the first word.
 Underline the vowel.
 What sound does the vowel say.
 What is the first letter in the word?
 Point to each letter and give its sound.
 Go back to the beginning of the word, glide your finger under the word and say it fast.”